-- 4. Criterion 4: Describe the actions taken by the reporting entity to assess and address these risks, including due diligence and remediation processes - 4.1 In 4Cyte's second reporting period under the Modern Slavery Act, we continued to make progress and improve upon the actions taken in our first reporting period. - 4.2 In our last statement we set out our goals for actions we aimed to achieve over the course of two reporting periods in order to better assess and address modern slavery risks in our operations and supply chains. - 4.3 During this reporting period, we have progressed a number of key actions in line with our Anti-modern slavery compliance goals.
-We will continue to take a targeted approach over the next few which is aimed at addressing the key risks we have identified in a prioritised, risk-based manner. - 4.4 In our second reporting period, and prior to submitting this Statement, we have focussed on:
+4. Criterion 4: Describe the actions taken by the reporting entity to assess and address these risks, including due diligence and remediation processes

+- 4.1 In 4Cyte's third reporting period under the Modern Slavery Act, we continued to make progress and improve upon the actions taken in earlier reporting periods. - 4.2 In our last statement we set out our goals for actions we aimed to achieve over the course of the next reporting periods in order to better assess and address modern slavery risks in our operations and supply chains. - 4.3 During this reporting period, we have progressed a number of key actions in line with our Anti-modern slavery compliance goals.
+We will continue to take a targeted approach over the next few years which is aimed at addressing the key risks we have identified in a prioritised, risk-based manner. - 4.4 In our second reporting period, and prior to submitting this Statement, we have focussed on:

 Internal Assessment: We continue to use our initial internal risk to inform our approach of the steps we are taking.
-The foundational high-level review of our procurement and supply chains which identified areas of higher risk, has informed our approach to the steps we have taken during this reporting period and intend to progress in FY23 (see Section 3.2for the output of this work).
+The foundational high-level review of our procurement and supply chains which identified areas of higher risk, has informed our approach to the steps we have taken during this reporting period and intend to progress in FY24.